aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>

-My presentation on the monthly September 2023 dataverse.org meeting, to the team of programmers behind the #datavserse open source code about real-time experimental data and #dataverse, in particular to propose adding the functionality to receive live, real-time, experimental data directly from a smart data acquisition device into a #dataverse repository.
+My presentation at the monthly September 2023 dataverse.org meeting, to the team of programmers behind the #datavserse open source code about real-time experimental data and #dataverse, in particular to propose adding the functionality to receive live, real-time, experimental data directly from a smart data acquisition device into a #dataverse repository.

 See this presentation on dataverseTV here: https://dataverse.org/dataversetv